 One of the few flaws SSH has is that it still uses a password by default.
 Unfortunately, passwords come with a few security disadvantages.
 For instance, Malicious actors may be able to guess passwords even if the password is well-chosen.
 Additionally, passwords can be difficult to memorize and type.
 This may be something for you to consider when using tools that may or may not have decent copy-paste support.
 Fortunately, SSH offers a more robust form of protection that is safer and more convenient: key-based authentication.

 From a combination lock to a lock and key

 As the namesake implies, key-based authentication relies on a digital key.
 Similar to how a password-based scheme for SSH could be viewed as a combination lock.
-Anybody that knows the combination to the lock can be let in, and anybody that knows your password can access your machine.
-With a key lock, only people in possession of the can open the lock.
+Anyone who knows the lock's combination can be let in, and anybody who knows your password can access your machine.
+With a key lock, only people in possession of it can open the lock.
 Similarly, people that have the digital key are the only ones who can access your machine.

 Generating an SSH key from the cloud portal.